Robert Troy

 Robert Troy (born 24 January 1982) is an Irish Fianna Fáil politician who has been a Teachta Dála (TD) for the Longford–Westmeath constituency since 2011.

-From July 2020 to August 2022 he served as Minister of State at the Department of Enterprise, Trade and Employment with special responsibility for Trade Promotion.
-He resigned following revelations about his failure to declare property interests.
+He has been a minister of state since January 2025.
+He served as minister of state from 2020 to 2022, resigning after failing to declare property interests.

 Biography

 Troy was born in Mullingar in 1982, but is a native of Ballynacargy, County Westmeath.
 He attended Emper National School and boarded at St Finian's College, Mullingar, and was on the committee of National Youth Council of Ireland.
 He subsequently completed a certificate in marketing at the Dublin Business School.

 Troy was elected to Westmeath County Council in 2004, and re-elected in 2009.
 He was elected as a TD for the Longford–Westmeath constituency at the 2011 general election, beating the two sitting Fianna Fáil TDs, Peter Kelly and former cabinet Minister and Leader of the Seanad Mary O'Rourke.

 Troy was the Fianna Fáil Spokesperson on Arts and Heritage from April 2011 to July 2012, when he was appointed as Spokesperson on Children.
 Following the 2016 general election he was appointed Fianna Fáil Spokesperson on Transport, Tourism and Sport.